SteeltoeOSS/Documentation/api/v4/configuration/spring-boot-provider.md

 You should have a good understanding of how the [.NET Configuration System](https://learn.microsoft.com/aspnet/core/fundamentals/configuration) works before starting to use this provider.

-To use the Steeltoe Spring Boot provider, you need to:
+To use the Steeltoe Spring Boot provider:

 1. Add the appropriate NuGet package reference to your project.
-1. Add the provider to the Configuration Builder.
+2. Add the provider to the Configuration Builder.
-1. Access keys from the `IConfiguration`.
+3. Access keys from the `IConfiguration`.

 ### Add NuGet Reference

-To use the provider, you need to add a reference to the `Steeltoe.Configuration.SpringBoot` NuGet package.
+To use the provider, add a reference to the `Steeltoe.Configuration.SpringBoot` NuGet package.

 ### Add Configuration Provider

-To access Spring Boot configuration data, you need to add the Spring Boot provider to the `ConfigurationBuilder`.
+To access Spring Boot configuration data, add the Spring Boot provider to the `ConfigurationBuilder`.

-The following example shows how to do so:
+See the following example:

 ```csharp
 using Steeltoe.Configuration.SpringBoot;